Environment | In harmony with nature

 Assessment of areas of biodiversity importance

-The Group assesses the proximity of our manufacturing facilities to areas of biodiversity importance using the Integrated Biodiversity Assessment Tool (IBAT) tool developed by UNEP-WCMC, the International Union for Conservation of Nature (IUCN) and others.
-Using this assessment, the Group works to identify priority issues related to our footprints and contributions to biodiversity around our manufacturing facilities.
+The Group assesses the importance of the proximity of our manufacturing facilities to areas of biodiversity using the Integrated Biodiversity Assessment Tool (IBAT) developed by UNEP-WCMC, the International Union for Conservation of Nature (IUCN) and others.
+Using this assessment, the Group works to identify priority issues related to our footprints and contributions to biodiversity around our manufacturing facilities, including location-specific assessment on protected areas and Red List species.

 The Group encourages all manufacturing facilities across the globe to promote its biodiversity contribution activities, including the conservation of areas of biodiversity importance, and works to expand our contributions.